-Car alarm systems can fall into two major classifications, a passive warning system or an active type.
+Car alarm systems can fall into two major classifications, a passive warning system or an active one.
 These would refer to the methods of arming the security devices.
-Both types can be installed by handy do it yourselfer's.
+Both types can be installed by handy do it your self types.
 There is web based documentation available that can help you decide what system to get and provide details about the difficulty level of installing the security system of choice.

-The type of unit installed on your vehicle may also affect your total insurance costs.
+The kind of unit installed on your vehicle may also change your total insurance costs.
 A passive automotive security device will switch on automatically when the ignition key is removed or the doors are locked.
 Sometimes they can be more effective than active type alarm systems.
 Active alarm systems are armed manually with a key fob transmitter, keypad, a toggle or pin switch.

 Pin switches are similar to the ones used for turning on the courtesy lights when the doors are open and closed and can be used to arm the alarm as well.
 When a door, hood, or even the trunk lid is opened, the pin switch closes.